Concrete Futures Lecture: Concrete innovation for renewable energy

-This Concrete Futures lecture will showcase innovations that have the potential to support the effective supply of zero carbon energy including wind, wave, gravity, and kinetic solutions.
+This Concrete Futures lecture recording showcases innovations that have the potential to support the effective supply of zero carbon energy including wind, wave, gravity, and kinetic solutions.
 It also explores the use of concrete structure as a smart thermal store to help address the challenges of intermittent energy supply and improve its efficiency.

 Elaine Toogood - Head of Architecture, The Concrete Centre

 Elaine will provide a snap shot of numerous projects, design approaches and innovative concrete products that can help support the supply of renewable energy in the UK.

 Karoline Lende - Chartered Engineer in the Advanced Digital Engineering group, Arup

 This presentation covers CREATE (Concrete as a Technology Enabler); a research project funded by Wave Energy Scotland, aiming to demonstrate that concrete can enable cost reduction in wave energy converters.
 Arup has developed structural designs of two floating concrete wave energy converters, demonstrating a reduction up to 20% in Levelised Cost of Energy.

 The project has involved evaluating different concrete construction techniques, including in-situ and precast methods, and full-scale testing of a precast joint to demonstrate water-tightness.
 The findings of the study have been consolidated within an online digital tool, Convex, to allow wave energy developers to explore the use of concrete in their device designs, and enable wider adoption of concrete in the wave energy sector as it moves towards commercialisation.